pmeth/truenorthphp/public/files/sponsorship_prospectus.md

 True North PHP Sponsorship Prospectus
 =====================================

-Thanks so much for your interest in sponsoring the 2013 True North PHP conference!
-It’s been a long time since there has been a PHP focused conference in the Toronto area and none of this could be possible without the generous donations of supporters like you.
-We hope that we have sponsorship options that allow you to be a part of this year’s event.
+Thanks so much for your interest in sponsoring the 2013 True North PHP conference.
+Last year we brought leading speakers from around the globe to Toronto.
+Everyone who attended had a great time and left with many new ideas.

+With the help of generous donations from sponsors like you, this year's conference will be bigger and better.
+We are confident that we have sponsorship options that allow you to be a part of this year's event.
-If you have any questions or would like to talk about other sponsorship options, please contact <conference@truenorthphp.ca> and Peter Meth will set up a phone call with you.

 Here are our plans for the event:

+* a full day of tutorials
-* 2 days
+* 2 full days of talks
 * 3 tracks
 * 38 sessions
-* 250 tickets
-* 300 attendees
+* a themed hackathon
+* fantastic social events
 * Awesome time for everyone!

 In addition to the sponsorship levels listed below, we are also looking for sponsors to cover the costs of:

-* rewards for speakers
-* t-shirts for attendees
-* unique giveaways
+* coffee, beverages and pastries
-* catered lunch for attendees for both days
+* catered lunches
+* social outings
+* unique giveaway

 If you have some unique ideas to combine your sponsorship with something unique, let us know.

-In addition to this, should one of your employees get picked to speak and you can pay all their travel expenses, your company would automatically become a bronze level sponsor, allowing us to use the money that would’ve been allocated to their travel to bring in other exciting speakers!
+Further, should one of your employees get picked to speak and you can pay all their travel expenses, your company would automatically become a bronze level sponsor, allowing us to use the money that would have been allocated to their travel to bring in other exciting speakers!

 We are offering 5 levels of sponsorship this year: